daiolupo/project-journal/journal.md

 - Communication is a little absent between members today.
 - I think we need to may be report our progress in the chat.

+## 12 Daily Status report 02/11/2022

+### Date

+02 November 2022

+### What I completed today

+- I completed the tablet wireframes

+### Any issues preventing you from progressing

+- The figma file is beginning to increase in size and beginning to slow down.
+- The assests for the project like images for sponsors, social media are only a few.
+So the website looks empty.

+### Actions taken

+- Delete some elements in the figma file that are not being used to speed up the figma project.
+- May be add a few images to the website to make it more interesting.

+### Smart goal for the next day

+- Work on One design feature x3
+- Work on Team work reflection: Individual and team evaluation
+- explanation of how the project addresses the sustainability, equality, social or contemporary cultural issues show a thorough understanding.

+### Personal reflection

+- What went well was completing the tasks individually
+- What didn't go well was working on your own can be unmotivating
+- What we can do better is keep communicating amongst team members.

 ## <mark>07 Team Meeting 02/11/2022</mark>